pedroHenrique57/BlogAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Design of web site

+The website design was created by Syahrul Falah and is available on dibbble.
+You can check out the project at this [link](https://dribbble.com/shots/20053757-Kaloka-Social-Media-Platform).